alexanderbock/office-status/README.md

 # Office Status
 A script that will generate a webpage used as a replacement for a fixed plate at the office to inform people where you are.
 Everytime the script is run, it will get the events in the specified calendars via a CalDAV request and use these values to populate the plate.
 It will also download a random XKCD image once per day and inject that into the plate.

-Everytime the script runs, it will get all of the calendar entries for the current day from all calendars named in the `config.json` and will then display all of the ones that mention the string `#Status` in their description.
+Everytime the script runs, it will get all of the calendar entries for the current day from all calendars named in the `config.json` and will then display all of the ones that mention the string `#status` in their description.
 If a calendar entry does not have that text, it will be ignored.
+If a calendar entry contains the string `#anon` in the description, the plate will should "Busy" as the entry and will remove the location before displaying the entry.

 ## Configuration
 1. Edit the `config.json`